How to Access the Windows 10/11 Startup Folder

 Even though the Windows Startup folder got put on the back burner quite some time ago, it is still available, hidden within the deep data structure of Windows 10.
-It sounds complicated to find or get to, but it isn’t at all.
+It doesn’t sound easy to find or get to, but it isn’t difficult.

 Being able to find this folder can be very useful in certain situations, so it’s a good idea to familiarize yourself with it.
-Let’s take a look at how you can access the Windows 10 startup folder quickly and easily.
+Here’s how to access the Windows 10 startup folder quickly and easily.

 What is the Windows Startup Folder?